Montréal Pride survival guide

 Pride is about more than just parties

-Montréal Pride is children-friendly
+Montréal Pride 2019 is children-friendly

 Got kids?
-Bring them to Kids' Day on August 16, where activities for children aged 3 to 12 will be held.
-Free snacks and refreshments will also be provided.
-There are other activities for youth, including Pride Day at La Ronde amusement park on August 17.
-Community Day in the Village is on August 18, and the August 19 Pride Parade is a crowd-pleaser for all ages, with plenty of families marching with community groups.
+Bring them to Kids Day on August 14, featuring activities for children aged 3 to 12.
+Free snacks and refreshments are also provided.
+There are other activities for youth, including Story Time for LGBT Families and Allies at the McCord Museum in both French and English with host drag queens LaDrag On-Fly and Uma Gahd on August 10, the queer Youth Show concert on August 10, and Pride Day at La Ronde amusement park on August 16.
+Community Day in the Village is on August 17, and the August 18 Parade is a crowd-pleaser for all ages, with plenty of families marching with community groups.

-Pride Dos and Don’ts
+Pride dos and don’ts

 Charge your smart phone: A fully-charged phone is essential to keep in contact with friends, partners or significant others – and to share your magic moments!
 Plus, the Village was the first commercial sector of Montréal to offer free Wi-Fi access.
 Don’t forget to tag your tweets and photos with #MTLmoments and #fiertemtl.

 Carry some spending money: It’s always a good idea to have cash on hand to buy a cool beverage, a snack or a souvenir.
-If you need a little extra, the TD Bank, Fierté Montréal Pride’s presenting sponsor, has mobile ATMs at Parc des Faubourgs.
-There are also six banks with ATMs in the Village.
+If you need a little extra, the TD Bank, Montréal Pride’s presenting sponsor, has mobile ATMs at Parc des Faubourgs.
+There are also two banks with ATMs in the Village.

-Use public transportation: Parking in downtown Montréal – especially during the parade – is tough.
+Use public transportation.
+Parking in downtown Montréal – especially during the parade – is tough.
 Parc des Faubourgs is a brief walk from the Village, which is accessible via Papineau, Beaudry and Berri-UQAM metro stations.

 Richard Burnett, blogger